Tandoori Chicken

 Serving platter of tandoori chicken.

-Instead of making a traditional green chutney, I serve store-bought mango chutney alongside – it adds a gingery sweetness that complements the spices.
-Serve tandoori chicken with naan, basmati rice pilaf with dried fruits and almonds (or simple basmati rice), and a refreshing cucumber mint salad.
-Kids love this one, too!
+Instead of making a traditional green chutney, I like to serve tandoori chicken with store-bought mango chutney—it adds a touch of gingery sweetness that pairs beautifully with the warm spices.
+For a complete meal, serve the chicken with naan, basmati rice pilaf with dried fruits and almonds (or simple basmati rice), and a refreshing cucumber mint salad.
+It’s a dish the whole family will love—even the kids!

 “This is the best tandoori chicken recipe you will find.
 It is definitely restaurant quality, or better.”